disturbing bollywood movies

 7. Bandit Queen (1994)

-Bandit Queen premiered in the Directors’ Fortnight section of the 1994 Cannes Film Festival.
-Besides, it was screened at the Edinburgh Film Festival.
-It also came to be selected as India’s official entry for the Best Foreign Language Film at the Academy Awards, but did not make the cut.
-It received three National Awards including Best Feature Film in Hindi.
+Despite the controversy, Bandit Queen commanded global attention, premiering at Cannes’ Directors’ Fortnight in 1994, screening at the Edinburgh Film Festival, and even securing India’s submission for Best Foreign Language Film at the Academy Awards—though it didn’t make the final cut.
+It did, however, claim three National Awards, including Best Feature Film in Hindi.

 Similar To Most Disturbing Movies: 16 Banned Bollywood Movies And Where To Find Them